ajdjyt/shellscripts/README.md

 This repo contains scripts i use on linux systems,

+nvedit will auto populate docker directory ~/docker with the following structure

+docker
+├── containers
+└── volumes

+and if in wsl

+/mnt
+├── d
+│   └── docker
+│       ├── containers
+│       └── volumes

 Docker helping scripts:
 1. up - up compose
 2. down - down compose